SebastianMacaluso/AstarTrellis/README.md

-# hierarchical-trellis
+# A star & Trellis Algorithm for Hierarchical Clustering
-data structures, algorithms, and experiments for MAP and Z computation for distribution of hierarchical clustering
+Data structures, algorithms, and experiments for MAP and Z computation for hierarchical clustering

 ## New code setup